Livio Nabab

-Livio Nabab (born 14 June 1988) is a Guadeloupean professional footballer who plays as a striker for French Championnat National 2 side US Granville.
+Livio Nabab (born 14 June 1988) is a French professional footballer who plays as a striker for French Championnat National 2 side US Granville.

 Club career

 Nabab was born in Les Abymes, Guadeloupe.
 He made his professional debut for SM Caen on 4 April 2009 in a Ligue 1 game against Toulouse FC.
 He was loaned out to Stade Lavallois during the 2010–11 season.
 On 31 August 2013, he left Caen to play for Ligue 2 side Arles-Avignon.

 Nabab played just one year of his three-year deal at Arles-Avignon, moving in July 2014 to Auxerre.
 At the end of the 2014–15 season he signed a two-year deal with Belgian club Waasland-Beveren.

 In June 2016, Nabab returned to France, signing an initial one-year deal with US Orléans in Ligue 2.
 The option in the contract depending upon Orléans avoiding relegation was triggered and he remained with the club for a second season.

 In July 2018, Nabab signed a two-year deal with Bourg-Péronnas in the Championnat National.
 Release by Bourg-Péronnas at the end of the 2019–20 season, he dropped down a division to Championnat National 2 with US Granville.